Whats New Icon

 “The most crucial and interesting discussion was the need to establish regulatory frameworks in the use of AI.”

-AI is an integral part of communication today, and increasingly relevant to content writing, which is the work I do primarily.
+AI is an integral part of communication today, and increasingly relevant to content writing.
 Exposure to the cutting edge of AI discussions as an intern-volunteer at the symposium was an insightful experience.
 A deeper understanding of AI, new developments, its massive potential as well as gaps and potential risks, is important to know in a world where AI is becoming an inevitable tool.

 The most crucial and interesting discussion was the need to establish regulatory frameworks in the use of AI.
-To what extent AI should be allowed to intervene in work that can be done by humans, in my case – producing creative content for media – was food for thought.
-As a communicator for healthcare, familiarising myself with AI as a communicative tool as well as its uses and developments in healthcare is essential.
+To what extent AI should be allowed to intervene in work that can be done by humans – like creating content for media – was food for thought.
+Working under publicity and communications in healthcare, familiarising myself with AI as a tool for content as well as its uses and developments in healthcare is essential.

 “It interests me how AI and digital communication can be used to provide patients with health advice, schedule reminders, recommend next steps, etc.”